-THE Harrogate Society of Magicians was founded in 1947, largely through the efforts of three people: Wilfred S Hartley (its first Secretary) and current (and founder-) members, George Fowler and Brian Knowles.
+The Harrogate Society of Magicians was founded in 1947, largely through the efforts of three people: Wilfred S Hartley (its first Secretary) and founder members, George Fowler and Brian Knowles.
 Ten members attended the inaugural meeting in November 1947, at which J T Wilkes was elected President.

 Meetings were originally held in members’ homes but, as numbers grew, sessions moved to a local hotel and, within a year, the society was able to hold its first “Evening of Magic”, in aid of the Royal National Lifeboat Association, at Harrogate Grammar School.